 Skip to content

-Script Development / Install Third-Party Packages
+Script Development / Installing Third-Party Packages

-After DataFlux Func is installed, since DataFlux Func itself requires third-party packages, these packages can be used directly in scripts without additional installation.
+After DataFlux Func is installed, since DataFlux Func itself requires third-party packages, these packages can be directly used in scripts without additional installation.

-If users need to install additional third-party packages, they can also do so in 'Manage / PIP Tool' .
+If users need to install additional third-party packages, they can also do so in "Manage / PIP Tool".

-1. Install Python Packages from the Internet
+1. Installing Python Packages from the Internet

-Enable the 'PIP Tool' in 'Manage / Experimental Features' .
+Enable the "PIP Tool" in "Manage / Experimental Features".

 enable-pip-tool.png

-1.2 Install Third-Party Packages
+1.2 Installing Third-Party Packages

-If you need to specify a version, you can use the format package==1.2.3 to install.
+If a specific version is required, you can use the format package==1.2.3 to install.

 install-package.png

-2. Install Python Packages Without Internet Access
+2. Installing Python Packages Without Internet Access

 If the server where DataFlux Func is located cannot access the internet for various reasons, the usual PIP method cannot be used to install third-party packages.

-2.1 Install Third-Party Packages on Online Func
+2.1 Installing Third-Party Packages on Online Func

 enable-file-manager.png